-- Evaluated the directors' assessment as to whether there will be sufficient taxable profits in future periods to support the recognition of deferred tax assets by comparing the directors' forecasts to historical results, and evaluating the assumptions used in those forecasts - Engaged tax experts to review managements calculations and application of relevant tax laws and regulations - Reviewed income tax provision calculations for each jurisdiction, and - Reconciled income expense to prima facie expense for the year.
+- engaging tax experts to review management's calculations and application of relevant tax laws and regulations; - reviewing income tax provision calculations for each jurisdiction; and - reconciling income tax expense to prima facie expense for the year.

-We also considered the adequacy of the disclosures in relation to the recognition of deferred tax assets.
+We also considered the adequacy of the disclosures in relation to tax related balances.